tiffnayyyyy/Homework-3/README.md

 b.
 Show the `recent_cases` data in a line graph, with the dates being on the x-axis and number of confirmed cases on the y-axis. - 25 points

+### Extra Credit Opportunity (10 points)
+Use ggplot2 to make the graphs beautiful.
+Change the colors, add interesting fonts, etc.

+Describe in a comment each of the things you added to the graph.
+Each thing must be described in order to earn extra credit.
+Each interesting item added to a graph will result in 1 extra credit point for a maximum of 10 points.